Updated December 24, 2020

 The level of brightness at the darkest (black) part of a visual image.
 A black level adjusted too high will result in black appearing rather gray.
 A black level set too low (“crushed blacks”) will result in the loss of visible detail in the blacks.

 When viewed on a Waveform monitor, an analog composite video a black level (in the United States, NTSC) is set to 7.5 IRE.
 Digital standard definition video (ITU-R Rec.
 601) has a black level of 0 IRE (16 Y’, 8 bit).
 Digital High definition video (ITU-R Rec.
 709) has a black level of 0 IRE (16 Y’, 8 bit and 64 Y’, 10 bit).

-Breathe (Lens Breathing): A subject captured with a frame appearing larger or smaller (shifting of angle of view) as the len’s focus is adjusted.
+A subject captured within a frame appearing larger or smaller (shifting of angle of view) as the len’s focus adjustment is manipulated.
 A change in focal length (magnification) as focal distance (focus) changes.